 Although flexible, D.I.G. volunteers are expected to be able to commit a minimum of 3 hours per week for at least 1 years' time.

 Contact: Roy Farrow, Gardener II, (206) 616-4050,

 firstname.lastname@example.org Lab/Field Assistant

-Work with faculty in a laboratory or field setting in furthering UW research/projects.
+Work with faculty or graduate students in a laboratory or field setting in furthering UW research/projects.